 We evaluate our theory code, \texttt{LimberJack.jl} \citep{LimberJack}, at the mean of the \citet{Yunhao2} photometric calibration (see black lines in Fig.~\ref{fig:nzs}) using the fiducial cosmology (see Table \ref{Tab: best_cosmo}).
 In order to build the 3$\times$2-pt data vector, we consider the auto-correlation spectra of the lens sample bins, the auto- and cross-correlation spectra of the source bins as well as the cross-correlation spectra between the source and lens samples.
-In other words, we consider all possible correlations except the cross-correlations between the lens sample bins due to the relatively large impact of systematic effects compared to the cosmological signal in these correlations.
+In other words, we consider all possible correlations except the cross-correlations between the lens sample bins due to the relatively large impact of systematic effects compared to the cosmological signal in these correlations \citep{2021PhRvD.103d3503P}.
 We then apply the scale cuts presented in Table \ref{Tab: scale_cuts}.
 Note that we apply particularly conservative scale cuts to the galaxy clustering auto-correlation spectra to exclude non-linear scales in the matter power spectrum beyond $k_{\rm max} = 0.15 \, {\rm Mpc}^{-1}$.
 This allows us to apply a simple linear bias model to include galaxy bias in our analysis \citep{Nicola_in_practice, Garcia-Garcia21}.
+We are also careful to exclude large scales where the Limber approximation used in Eq. \ref{eq: Limber}no longer holds \citep{NK5}.
 In addition to this, we also include intrinsic alignments as given by a simple NLA model \citep{BriddleLindsay, IA_rev} in terms of a single amplitude parameter.

 For the covariance matrix, we rescale the \citet{Judit} Gaussian covariance matrix obtained for the analysis of the CosmoDC2 synthetic catalogue using the DESC code \texttt{TJPcov} \footnote{https://github.com/LSSTDESC/TJPCov}.
 However, the area covered by the CosmoDC2 catalog is much smaller than the expected $15000 \, \rm{deg}^2$ of LSSTY1.
 In order to address this discrepancy, we multiply the original covariance by a factor $\alpha = \rm{Area}_{\rm COSMOCDC2} / \rm{Area}_{\rm Y1} \approx 0.03$.
 This results in a tighter error budget that better approximates the expectation for LSST.